denibertovic/denv/README.md

 ## How to install

+* Download a binary from the [releases page](https://github.com/denibertovic/denv/releases).

+To compile the latest source:

 * Install [stack](https://docs.haskellstack.org/en/stable/README/)
 * Clone this repo
 * cd to the cloned repo and run: `stack install`